USAG-Miami hosts ceremonial coin laying for new South Florida community housing project

 Project Highlights:

 • Of the 139 homes planned for the project, construction began in late June and will include the first phase, composed of 60 two-bedroom casitas for unaccompanied service members.
-Occupancy is expected to begin in January 2027.
+Occupancy is expected to begin in spring 2026.

 • Next delivery will include 48 townhomes, with occupancy expected in February 2027.